Going With the Flow: Can You Encourage Flowstate?

 Being in sync with your activities this way is not just about 'being in your head' or 'zone': in fact, studies have proven that increased levels of alpha and theta brain waves can increase brain function, while reducing symptoms of generalised anxiety among individuals.
 While you could easily search online for resources that recommend meditation and mindfulness activities as a way to make it easier for your mind to achieve flowstate during tasks, there are supplements that you can consider which do help your mind regulate its alpha and theta brainwave activity.

 L Theanine in Green Tea

 In a 2011 study by Higashiyama et. al, researchers were able to demonstrate L Theanine's pronounced effect on attention performance, and reaction time.
 Among their findings include data that show how individuals exhibited higher alpha brain wave activity, while producing a calmer heart rate and elevated visual attentional performance that improved their reaction time significantly.
 How amazing that besides being able to keep a person more focused and alert, L Theanine was also found to be able to keep them calm!

 Ginkgo Biloba and Alpha Brainwave Activity

 There's plenty of scientific truth to be found, with the way Ginkgo Biloba extract has often been encouraged to aid with cognitive ability.
-One study in 2011 by Silberstein et. al discovers how Ginkgo Biloba produced a significant reduction in theta waveband activity, through 3 months' uptake of Ginkgo Biloba among elderly patients with Alzheimer's disease.
+One study in 2011 by Silberstein et. al discovers how Ginkgo Biloba produced a significant reduction in theta waveband activity, through 3 months' uptake of Ginkgo Biloba among elderly patients.
 The study results show that Ginkgo Biloba supplementation provided this decrease in theta power, in conjunction with an increase to alpha brainwave activity – characteristics that present a brain frequency profile associated with good cognition and memory performance.

 AusVitality: Helping Aussies Achieve Peak Performance in Everyday Tasks